-Following discussions with the Corporation, the MÉDAC agreed, on the basis of the response provided, that the propoposal should not be put to the vote of the shareholders.
-This proposal is therefore included for information only.
+Following discussions with the Corporation, the MÉDAC agreed, on the basis of the responses provided, that the proposals nos.
+3 and 5 should not be put to the vote of the shareholders.
+These proposals are therefore included for information only.